faisaldialpad/hellouniverse/README.md

 7. Given a set, find all the subsets. `Subset.java`
 8. Given a series of integers.
 How we find a pair of numbers that sums to 1000. `ComplementPair.java`
 9. Given an array containing time required to perform tasks.
 If 2 persons starts performing from both end of the array, how many tasks will each person perform?
 Link: http://codeforces.com/problemset/problem/6/C , `Codeforces6C.java`
+10.Given an int array of digits (0-9).
+Build an integer with the minimum number of factors, using each of the digits exactly once (count all factors, not just the prime factors).
+If more than one solution, return the smallest. `FewestFactors.java`

 ### LinkedLists
 #### C/linkedlists/